On this page

 To provide general guidance and advice to surgeons in their last ten years of practice.

-RACS advocates planning towards the end of the surgeon’s career.
-The formation of a Senior Surgeons Section reflects RACS’ engagement in addressing workforce challenges and in supporting Fellows as they transition into the latter stages of their surgical career.
+The formation of a Senior Surgeons Section reflects RACS’ engagement in addressing workforce challenges and in supporting fellows as they transition into the latter stages of their surgical career.
 Ultimately this will involve considerations associated with ageing and the withdrawal from active clinical practice.

 RACS supports the following principles:

-4.1.2. patient factors including the complexity of the problem and acuity of illness;
+- Patient factors including the complexity of the problem and acuity of illness

-4.1.3. practice factors including time pressure, support from colleagues, and staffing.
+- Practice factors including time pressure, support from colleagues, and staffing

 Senior surgeons working within a group situation are often well-supported and undertake work appropriate to their skills, with their experience complementing the skills provided by younger colleagues.
 The sole practitioner working in private practice or providing short-term locums may lack this support and could be vulnerable to working at a declining level of functioning.